swimlane/angular-model-factory/README.md

 - Run the tests
 - Create a feature branch
 - When issuing a pull request, please exclude changes from the "dist" folder to avoid merge conflicts.

+## Credits

+`angular-model-factory` is a [Swimlane](http://swimlane.com) open-source project; we believe in giving back to the open-source community by sharing some of the projects we build for our application.
+Swimlane is an automated cyber security operations and incident response platform that enables cyber security teams to leverage threat intelligence, speed up incident response and automate security operations.